Summary

 print(message.content)

 The create_react_agent function handles the entire ReAct loop internally.
-It sends the user’s question to the LLM, the LLM decides whether to call a tool, the tool result is fed back to the LLM, and this continues until the LLM produces a final answer.
-The MemorySaver checkpointer ensures that the conversation state is preserved, so follow-up questions can reference earlier context.
+It sends the user’s question to the LLM, the LLM decides whether to call a tool, the tool result is fed back to the LLM, and the process continues until the LLM produces a final answer.
+The MemorySaver checkpointer ensures that the conversation state is preserved, so that follow-up questions can reference earlier context.

-This example creates a two-agent team: a Researcher who finds information, and a Writer who turns it into a polished article.
+The following example creates a two-agent team: a Researcher that locates information and a Writer that converts it into a polished article.

 # Install: pip install crewai crewai-tools